Researching too much before a sales call is overrated

 “Always.
 Don’t we all?”
 Eric laughs as he gets the question.
 “When they’ve been there for too long you simply have to prioritize if this is someone you want to focus on right now or later.
 And sometimes you forget to send an email or call someone; Nothing to freak out about.”

 So Eric doesn’t believe in spending too much time on research before a call to not seem like a stalker.
 It takes a lot of time and might be hard to use during the call.
-At the same time a lot of people believe knowing your customer to be super important, and there are even tools to help you with this.
+At the same time a lot of people believe knowing your customer to be super important.

 Maybe knowing about the person can be helpful, even if you don’t use it in the conversation.
 What is the person’s exact role?
 Where did they use to work?
 How long have they worked here?
 Who seem to be their company’s other vendors?
 You don’t have to mention everything just because you know it.
 What do you think, is pre-call research a waste or a must?